isomerpages/moe-crescentgirlssch/_cca/Performing Arts/Choir.md

 <h2><strong>CHOIR</strong></h2>
 <blockquote>
 <p>“We Sing as One!”</p>
+<p></p>
 </blockquote>
-<p>The Crescent Girls’ School Choir has been actively contributing to the
+<p>The Crescent Girls’ School Choir or more affectionately known as CrezChorale
-musical culture in school, as well as participating in public performances regularly.
-The choir received the Certificate of Distinction at the Singapore Youth Festival Arts Presentation in 2017, 2019, and 2023.
-The choir is also proud to attain the Gold Award at the Singapore International Choral Festival (SICF) in 2018, scoring the highest mark among the Singapore choirs in its category.&nbsp;</p>
+has been actively contributing to the musical culture in school, and has been regularly participating in public performances as well.
+The choir received the Certificate of Distinction at the Singapore Youth Festival Arts Presentation in 2017, 2019, 2023, and 2025.
+The choir was also proud to attain the Gold Award at the Singapore International Choral Festival (SICF) in 2018, scoring the highest mark among the Singapore choirs in its category.</p>
+<p></p>
 <p>With their motto, ‘The Voice, The Spirit, The Soul’, the choir shows commitment
 and passion in both performing and mentoring younger singers.
-Significant events that the choir participated in include performing as a guest item with the VOCO Singapore Ladies’ Choir, and being part of the chorus in the Orchestra of the Music Makers (OMM)’s productions - Hansel and Gretel and OMM10: Bernstein’s Mass.
-The choir also participated in numerous inter-school choir exchanges with various primary and secondary school choirs and performed for the school during special occasions.</p>
+Recent significant events that the choir participated in include their very own full concert, Prismatic which was thoroughly subscribed, and singing for President Tharman Shanmugaratnam and many dignitaries in an event hosted by NeuGen, an organisation that focuses on giving support and fresh starts to offenders, ex-offenders, and their families.
+The choir also participates in numerous inter-school choir exchanges with various secondary school and Junior College choirs and performs for the school during special occasions.</p>
+<p></p>
+<p>In an effort to promote lifelong, continuous learning and societal relevance,
+the choir takes a holistic approach towards musical education which encourages personal and others-centric growth.
+The choir is guided with peer-led activities, creative problem-solving, dialogue and discourse between students, teachers, and instructors, and opportunities to not just sing for themselves, but to also give back to the society.</p>
+<p></p>
 <h4><strong>EVENTS:</strong></h4>
 <ul data-tight="true" class="tight">
 <li>